pengyuc-bitgo/recover-v1-btc-with-backup-bitgo/README.md

 ## Usage
 To recover the BTC in your wallet, you will need to input the following data:
 1. BitGo user account access token, make sure you have enough spending limit.
-2. One-time password (OTP) to login
+2. One-time password (OTP) to login; only if you need to unlock your access token.
 3. Wallet password
 4. Recovery destination.
 This is the address where the recovered funds will be sent to.
 5. User private key.
 This is the encrypted user private key.
 You can find it on the key card.